TriLoo/ImageProcessing/README.md

 5. ./gauss_filter_cpp  : the 5*5 gauss filte based on c plus plus

 	The first cpp file to do image process using opencv.

+6. ./svd_opencv : calculate the svd of inputted image

+	use '''convertTo ''' to convert the char data to float data.

+	use '''svd::computer''' to calculate the SVD decompose.